thinhnd2104/fastparquet/docs/source/details.rst

     write('out.parq', df, fixed_text={'char_code': 1})

-Such an encoding will be the fastest to read, especially if the values are bytes type, as opposed to UTF8 strings.
-The values will be converted back to objects upon loading.

-Fixed-length byte arrays are not supported by Spark, so files written using this may not be portable.
+This is not recommended for strings, since UTF8 encoding/decoding must be done anyway, and converting to fixed will probably just waste time.

 Nulls
 -----

-In pandas, there is no internal representation difference between NULL (no value) and NaN (not a valid number) for float, time and category columns.
-Whether to enocde these values using parquet NULL or the "sentinel" values is a choice for the user.
-The parquet framework that will read the data will likely treat NULL and NaN differently (e.g., in `in Spark`_).
+In pandas, there is no internal representation difference between NULL (no value) and NaN/NaT (not a valid number) for float and time columns.
+Other parquet frameworks (e.g., in `in Spark`_) might likely treat
+NULL and NaN differently.
 In the typical case of tabular data (as opposed to strict numerics), users often mean the NULL semantics, and so should write NULLs information.
 Furthermore, it is typical for some parquet frameworks to define all columns as optional, whether or not they are intended to